 - Tax credits

-Once you answer the included questions, the calculator shows you if you're withholding too much, too little, or the right amount.
+Once you answer the included questions, the calculator shows you whether you're withholding too much, too little, or the right amount.
 If you need to adjust how much you withhold, tell your employer you’d like to revise your W-4.

 The IRS requires your employer to put your W-4 changes into effect no later than the start of the payroll period that ends on or after 30 days from when you submitted your revision.